LukeZGD/Legacy-iOS-Kit/README.md

 - [Restoring the iPod touch 4th gen to iOS 7 tethered](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/touch4-ios7)
 - Jailbreaking for 32-bit devices and versions support:
     - iPhone 2G and touch 1 - 3.1.3 only
-    - iPhone 3G and touch 2 - 4.2.1, 4.1, and 3.1.3
+    - iPhone 3G and touch 2 - 3.1.3 to 4.2.1
+    - iPod touch 2 - 3.1.1 to 4.2.1
-    - iPhone 3GS - All versions are supported (all release versions from 3.0 to 6.1.6)
+    - iPhone 3GS - All release versions from 3.0 to 6.1.6 are supported
-    - Other devices - All versions from 3.1.3 to 9.3.4 are supported, with some exceptions
+    - Other devices - All release versions from 3.1.3 to 9.3.4 are supported, with some exceptions
     - For more details, go to the ["Jailbreaking" wiki page](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/Jailbreaking)